How the Roy Moore Allegations Were Covered on the Right

 Breitbart, the news outlet Bannon runs, began working to discredit the Washington Post report before it was even published.
 The article described the Post’s forthcoming report, highlighted Moore’s denial, and noted that the paper endorsed Moore’s Democratic opponent, Doug Jones.
 “The Post is owned by Nash Holdings LLC, a holding company for billionaire Amazon founder and open borders champion Jeffrey Bezos,” Breitbart concluded.

-That sentiment was reflected on Breitbart’s homepage around midnight, which called out the “establishment efforts” to drive Moore from the race.
+That sentiment was reflected on Breitbart’s homepage around midnight, which called out the “Establishment efforts” to drive Moore from the race.

-Bolstering Breitbart’s point about the GOP establishment, National Review featured two pieces imploring fellow conservatives not to defend Moore.
+Bolstering Breitbart’s point about the GOP Establishment, National Review featured two pieces imploring fellow conservatives not to defend Moore.
 Jonah Goldberg wrote:

 Now, if you honestly think all of the people talking to the Washington Post are lying and that the Post somehow got them all to make this up, you have got one of the biggest stories of the century.